 Bottas ahead again in F1 testing; Massa close behind

-BARCELONA, Spain (AP) Mercedes driver Valtteri Bottas set the fastest time so far in Formula One's preseason testing, with Williams rival Felipe Massa close behind.
+BARCELONA, Spain (AP) Mercedes driver Valtteri Bottas set the fastest time so far in Formula One's preseason testing, with Williams rival Felipe Massa close behind on Wednesday.

-Bottas had a lap of 1 minute, 19.310 seconds at the Circuit Barcelona-Catalunya on Wednesday, eclipsing his time from a week ago by nearly four tenths of a second.
-His lap last week had already been the fastest at the track since layout changes were made a decade ago.
+Bottas had a lap of 1 minute, 19.310 seconds at the Circuit Barcelona-Catalunya, eclipsing his time from a week ago by nearly four tenths of a second.
+His lap last week, when preseason testing began, was the fastest at the track since layout changes were made a decade ago.

-After a chicane was introduced in 2007, the fastest lap had been set by red Bull driver Mark Webber in 2010, with a time of 1:19.995 in qualifying.
+After a chicane was introduced in 2007, the best lap time had been set by Red Bull driver Mark Webber in 2010, with 1:19.995 during qualifying.